jesh1999/HR_Analytics_Dashboard/README.md

 **Attrition by Salary:** Analyze the impact of salary on employee retention.
 **Attrition over Time:** Track how attrition trends evolve year by year.
 This dashboard serves as a valuable tool for HR teams to make data-driven decisions aimed at reducing employee attrition and improving retention strategies.
+Causes of High Employee Attrition
+There can be several reasons for a high employee attrition rate, many of which might be outside your control.
+For example, employees might leave for personal reasons like family requirements or medical emergencies.
+The company itself induces other causes of attrition, like transfers, downsizing, organizational restructuring or termination.
 **Dashboard Elements:**
 Top Section: Overall Attrition Metrics: